vmware-tanzu/tanzu-dev-portal/content/guides/spring-cloud-stream-kafka-p3/index.md

 ---
 title: Spring Cloud Stream Kafka (Part 3) - Functional Programming
 parent: Spring Cloud Stream Kafka (Part 1)
 description: Simulate a scenario to get a better sense of what we have previously discussed on Spring Cloud Stream Part 1.
 Asynchronous communication between applications and using Apache Kafka as broker.
-topics:
-- Spring
-- Microservices
-- Event Streaming
-- Messaging and Integration
 tags:
 - Spring Cloud Stream Kafka
 - Event Streaming
 - Spring
 - Kafka
+- Microservices
+- Messaging and Integration
 patterns:
 - Eventing
 team: